Certifications abound in the construction industry. Get a 30-foot view of some of the most popular credentials available.

 A certification can be a great asset to a construction worker's resume, and it shows an employer that you're serious about keeping your skills and knowledge current.
 Beyond the potential career advancement benefits, certifications are required in some instances.
 Today, many local and national building codes and project owners require certified personnel on job sites.

 Let's look at several construction industry certifications – such as those for management, engineering, concrete and safety – that workers often seek and employers prefer.

 The CMCI, a subsidiary of the Construction Management Association of America (CMAA), offers the Certified Construction Manager (CCM) credential.
 Widely considered the pinnacle certification in construction management, the CCM recognizes construction managers who are experts in all phases of a construction project, from planning and design through construction and completion.

-The CCM exam features 200 multiple-choice questions and takes up to five hours to complete.
-The CMCI charges a $275 application fee, and the exam itself costs $275 ($300 for non-CMAA members).
+The CCM exam features 175 multiple-choice questions and takes up to four hours to complete.
+CMCI charges a $325 application fee ($425 for non-CMAA members), and the exam itself costs $275.